IWillObliterateYou/CS30-Major-Project/proposal.md

 - Sound effects/music

 ## Nice to Have
+- Change the way doors work so that you need to hit the edge of the screen instead of the last tile
 - More than three screens
 - More than two types of enemies
 - Inventory